ErpNetDocs/tech/advanced/jobs/template.md

 uid: template-description-jobs
 ---

+# Jobs Documentation Template

+Each Job has a documentation topic, which includes a standardized table which contains detailed information about the job.
+The standardized table allows us to organize data in a structured way and helps the reader to quickly navigate through the info.

+## The Table Columns and Content Explained

 | **Template Column Name** | **Template Column Description**                              |
 | :----------------------- | ------------------------------------------------------------ |
 | Code                     | Unique job code.
 Always starts with "J" and continues with a digit number. |